-Having an overall knowledge management strategy Number of emerging technologies used Having an overall Correlation Coefficient 1.000 ,423 knowledge management strategy Sig.
-(2-tailed) .000 N 2542 2542
+Having an overall knowledge management strategy Number of emerging technologies used Having an overall Correlation Coefficient 1.000 0.423 knowledge management Sig.
+(2-tailed) .000 strategy N 2542 2542

-Table 18.
+Table 19.
 Knowledge management strategy supported by technology

 The table presents a relationship analysis between 'having an overall knowledge management strategy' and the 'number of emerging technologies used'.
-Having knowledge management as an integrated strategy is greatly supported by the number of emerging technologies used (r = 0.423 indicates a moderate positive relationship between the two variables).
+This suggests that organisations with a comprehensive knowledge management strategy tend to utilise more emerging technologies (r = 0.423 indicates a moderate positive relationship between the two variables).
 The significance level (Sig.
 2-tailed) is 0.000, indicating that the correlation is statistically significant.